owlbarn/tutorial/book/dataframe/README.md

 ```

-Alternatively, we can use `.?( )<-` indexing operator.
+Alternatively, we can use the `.?( )<-` indexing operator.
 The difference is that we now need to define two functions - one (i.e. `check` function) for checking the predicate and one (i.e. `modify` function) for modifying the passed-in rows.

 ```ocaml env=env_dataframe_1